Abdul Rahman Ibrahima Sori: Early life

 Abdul Rahman Ibrahima was a Torodbe Fulani Muslim prince born in 1762, in Timbuktu, the son of Ibrahima Sori and a Moorish wife.
 When he was aged five, his father removed the family from Timbuktu to Timbo, now located in Guinea, and there in 1776 Ibrahima consolidated the Islamic confederation of Fouta Djallon, with Timbo as its capital, eventually succeeding as its Almami.
-Abdul Rahman studied in a madrasahs at Djenné and Timbuktu, speaking at least four African languages, Bambara, Fula, Mandinka and Yalunka, in addition to Arabic.
+Abdul Rahman studied in a madrasa at Djenné and Timbuktu, speaking at least four African languages, Bambara, Fula, Mandinka and Yalunka, in addition to Arabic.

 On returning to his homeland in 1781, he became a member of his father's army, being made a regimental commander (Amir), for a campaign that conquered the Bambara.
-In 1788 he was given command of 2000 cavalry troops for a campaign against the 'Hebohs', who had been harassing the European ships, who were being supplied with crops and enslaved war-captives by the Fulani, to sustain them during the Middle Passage.
+In 1788, he was given command of 2000 cavalry troops for a campaign against the 'Hebohs', who had been harassing European ships that were being supplied with crops and enslaved war-captives by the Fulani to sustain them during the Middle Passage.
 Though he initially defeated the Hebohs, they later ambushed his cavalry in the mountains, and, refusing to flee, he was shot, captured and enslaved.
 At the time of his capture, he was married, having had a son who in 1828 was serving as a military commander in Timbo.